mhuang03/mhua-ng/src/lib/thoughts/monifactory.md

 ### how is this even fun?

 I've been asked many a time by friends (who aren't into tech modpacks, evidently) how one even finds such a pack fun.
 The reality is, a modpack like this is really only fun for a certain _kind_ of person.
+Factory games like these don't baby you with little nuggets of dopamine like mobile games, nor do they care about your mechanical skill or reaction speed.
+Instead, the goal is, as the infamous Factorio in-joke puts it, that "the factory must grow."
+Consequently, Monifactory ends up more project than game, more hard work than relaxation.
+Moni doesn't grow on trees.
+At least, not until you automate trees, resin, and epoxy circuits.

 Oftentimes, when explaining what it is that goes on during my (many) hours of playtime, the response is something like: "Wow, it just sounds like you're clocking in for a 9-5 job."
 To a certain extent, this is inescapably true.
+"Playing" often isn't the first word that comes to mind when I launch Monifactory--rather, each time I log on, there's work to be done and problems to be solved.

-The "shifts" are supposed to go a little like this: New automation and resource/power generation processes are first planned out and then executed, evaluations for next steps are made, then rinse and repeat.
+The "shifts" are _supposed_ to go a little like this: New automation and resource/power generation processes are first planned out and then executed, evaluations for next steps are made, then rinse and repeat.

-Realistically, plans are never perfect, nor are their executions.
+As with work in real life, shifts almost never play out exactly how they're drawn up.
 The process often goes more like this: Attempt to implement a new plan.
 Run into a hiccup, be it an unsourced material, an unforeseen gating, a misplaced machine or pipe, or more likely, the discovery that some previous setup wasn't sufficiently robust.
 Address said hiccup.
 More hiccups appear.
 Spiral into technical debt hell.
 Claw and fight your way out of _impending total base failure_.
 Fearfully check all aspects of the base for further failures.
 Tentatively accept the "fixed" status quo.
 Start planning again.

 In this sense, progress is often accompanied by frantic shoring up of the rest of the base; kind of like a never-ending game of whack-a-mole, if every whack of a mole generates more mole holes, and all you can really do is buy more mallets and grow more hands.
 It's how I'd imagine being a software engineer at a company with a legacy codebase would feel, except the only one to blame for poor system design and bad code hygiene is yourself.